Scroll down for:

 - Women’s Crime Prevention (including information on rape prevention)

 Crime Prevention is everyone’s job on campus.
 Counting yours, there are about 16,000 eyes on our campus.
-Only a limited number are assigned to the SUNO Police Department.
+Only a limited number are assigned to SUNO Campus Police.
 If you see something suspicious, or unusual give us a call.

 - Always keep your door locked – day or night.
 NEVER let strangers in.